Commutative algebras of series: Introduction

 \subsection{Main results}

 We are now ready to state our main results, addressing the challenges that we have proposed.

-\paragraph{First challenge: Characterisation}
+\subparagraph*{First challenge: Characterisation.}

-Our first main contribution is a complete answer to our first challenge, by means of an equational characterisation of \BAC~$P$-products. \begin{theorem}[Characterisation] A $P$-product is bilinear, associative, and commutative if, and only if, the product rule polynomial $P$ satisfies the following polynomial identities:
+Our first main contribution is a complete answer to our first challenge, by means of an equational characterisation of \BAC~$P$-products. \begin{theorem}[Characterisation] A $P$-product is bilinear, associative, and commutative if, and only if, the product rule $P$ satisfies the following identities \footnote{We understand these identities as equality of terms up to bilinearity, associativity, and commutativity.
+In other words, they are equalities of the corresponding polynomials in the free commutative $\Q$-algebra generated by $x, \dot x, y, \dot y, z, \dot z$.}:

-\end{theorem} The necessity of each of the equations above follows immediately by noticing that at the constant term a $P$-product mimics the algebraic structure of the rational numbers $\tuple{\Q; +, \cdot}$.
-The fact that this set of equations is also sufficient is easy to prove (by coalgebraic methods) once we have a candidate characterisation, however we remark that to prove each of the three properties we need to use all equations together.
+\end{theorem} The fact that this set of equations is sufficient is easy to prove once we have a candidate characterisation (by coalgebraic methods), however we remark that to prove each of the three properties we need to use all equations together.
 This shows that the interplay between additivity, associativity, and commutativity is crucial for our proof to go through.

+On the other hand, necessity can be proved for each equation separately, using the fact that the operation mapping a series $f$ to its constant term $f(\e)$ is a homomorphism and using the fact that the rational numbers $\Q$ do satisfy the axioms of commutative $\Q$-algebras (\cf~the proof of~\cref{thm:characterisation:BAC}).
+The design of the product rule format has been guided by the possibility of proving necessity.

-The equational characterisation that we provide is \emph{syntactic}, which should be contrasted to the notion of well-behavedness from~\cite{BorealeGorla:CONCUR:2021}, which is \emph{semantic} (and only known to be sufficient).
+The equational characterisation that we provide is \emph{syntactic}, which should be contrasted with the notion of well-behavedness from~\cite{BorealeGorla:CONCUR:2021}, which is \emph{semantic} (and only known to be sufficient).
 It immediately follows that being a \BAC~$P$-product is decidable, which was by no means obvious a priori.
 In fact, \cref{thm:characterisation} allows us to infer the following explicit description.
 We say that a product rule $P$ is \emph{simple} if there are rational constants $\alpha, \beta, \gamma \in \Q$ \st